tripmotions/uvm32/README.md

 ## Internals

 uvm32 emulates a RISC-V 32bit CPU using [mini-rv32ima](https://github.com/cnlohr/mini-rv32ima).
-All IO from vm bytecode to the host is performed using [CSRs](https://five-embeddev.com/riscv-priv-isa-manual/Priv-v1.12/priv-csrs.html).
-Each "function" provided by the host requires a unique CSR value.
-A CSR passes a single `uint32_t` from bytecode to the host.
+All IO from vm bytecode to the host is performed using `ecall` syscalls.
+Each "function" provided by the host requires a unique syscall value.
+A syscall passes a single `uint32_t` from bytecode to the host and may receive a returned `uint32_t`.
+The host may treat the value as a pointer and modify memory.

 uvm32 is always in one of 4 states, paused, running, ended or error.